-5. Voice of the Child
+4. Voice of the Child

-Children have a right to be heard and involved in decisions that affect them and B&NES YOS is committed to promoting their effective participation2 as set out in the United Nations Convention on the Rights of the Child and in B&NES' own approaches to participation.
-This always begins with the individual work undertaken with children in ensuring they fully understand the purpose and have their views and ideas included.
+Children and young people have a right to be heard and involved in decisions that affect them and B&NES YOS is committed to promoting their effective participation2 as set out in the United Nations Convention on the Rights of the Child and in B&NES' own approaches to participation.
+This always begins with the individual work undertaken with children and ensuring they fully understand and have their views and ideas included.
 In B&NES, quality assurance and audit processes always check the voice of the child is clearly reflected in all assessments and plans.
-Individual pieces of work sometimes provide opportunity for children to produce materials that can be offered to others to work on; for example, the recent production of a leaflet about the risk of being drawn into county lines with some very practical ideas about how to respond.
+Individual pieces of work sometimes provide opportunity for children to produce materials that can be offered to others to work on; for example, someone has recently produced a leaflet on the risk of being drawn into county lines with some very practical ideas about how to respond.